white-lab/protocols/protocols/retrovirus_cell_line.md

 2. Day 2
     1. Transfect HEK293 cells with vectors for the envelope (VSVG), packaging (GAG-Pol), and MIP genes:
-        1. Mix 1 μg MIP, 333 μg envelope, and 666 μg packaging plasmid in an eppendorf tube for each gene.
+        1. Mix 1 μg MIP, 333 ng envelope, and 666 ng packaging plasmid in an eppendorf tube for each gene.
         2. Prepare a second tube with RPMI media (without serum).
 Use 200 μL of media for each gene (i.e. 1.2 mL for 6 genes).